jacobjinkelly/easy-neural-ode/README.md

 ```

 ## Usage
-Different scripts are provided for different datasets.
+Different scripts are provided for each task and dataset.

 ### MNIST Classification